tinne26/kage-desk/tutorials/misc/ebitengine_game.md

 This simple approach is actually perfectly ok for most pixel art games that *only contain pixel art*.
 Ebitengine won't change the aspect ratio of your game and will keep black bars on the top or the sides of the screen if necessary, but beyond that it will only try to scale the canvas to fill as much of the window as possible.

 You may notice that this can still produce distortions.
-For example, if the actual screen size is 1920x1080, the canvas will be zoomed in x15 in both dimensions.
+For example, if the actual screen size is 1920x1080, the canvas will be zoomed-in x15 in both dimensions.
 Since this is a whole number, what before was one pixel now will become a block of 15x15 pixels, but the game will visually remain the same.
 But if the screen size is 1366x768 instead, the scaling will be x10.67!
 Scaling the canvas as much as possible can cause distortions.

 On the topic of distortions and scaling, you should know that Ebitengine supports both simple interpolation and nearest neighbour scaling, which can be configured through `ebiten.SetScreenFilterEnabled(bool)`.
 This filter is enabled by default, but in some very specific cases the game may look better with the filter disabled.
 Just keep it in mind as a possibility.

 Sadly, this will only change the "type of distortions" that you get.
-Depending on your game's original resolution and the screen it's being projected to, these distortions can be more or less annoying.
+Depending on your game's original resolution and the screen it's being projected to, these distortions can be more or less noticeable.

 One idea I personally like is adding an option in the game to do only integer scaling.
 Instead of scaling by x10.67, one can do the scaling manually and truncate the scaling factor so it's x10 instead, and then center the result on the screen.
 Depending on the game resolution, this can end up wasting a lot of space on the screen, but it's an idea to keep in mind if you want to go the extra mile to allow a truly pixel-perfect experience.
 Unless the game is being played on macOS, of course.
 You can't do pixel-perfect on macOS, period.